paulathejennifer/Imbuto-Documentation/product-vision.md

 - Automate payment schedules and transaction confirmations
 - Provide visual analytics to support data-driven decisions
 - Ensure scalable, maintainable architecture using modern technologies (Django, React, PostgreSQL)

+For step-by-step instructions, see the [How-To Guides](./how-to-guide.md).

+If you face issues, check the [Troubleshooting](./troubleshooting.md) section.